Attack on Pearl Harbor: American casualties and damage

 Ninety minutes after it began, the attack was over.
 2,008 sailors were killed and 710 others wounded; 218 soldiers and airmen (who were part of the Army prior to the independent United States Air Force in 1947) were killed and 364 wounded; 109 Marines were killed and 69 wounded; and 68 civilians were killed and 35 wounded.
-In total, 2,403 Americans were killed, and 1,143 were wounded.
+In total, 2,403 Americans were killed, and 1,178 were wounded.
 Eighteen ships were sunk or run aground, including five battleships.
 All of the Americans killed or wounded during the attack were legally non-combatants, given that there was no state of war when the attack occurred.

-Of the American fatalities, nearly half were due to the explosion of Arizona's forward magazine after it was hit by a modified 16 in shell.
+Of the American fatalities, nearly half were due to the explosion of Arizona's forward magazine after she was hit by a modified 16 in shell.
 Author Craig Nelson wrote that the vast majority of the U.S. sailors killed at Pearl Harbor were junior enlisted personnel.
 "The officers of the Navy all lived in houses and the junior people were the ones on the boats, so pretty much all of the people who died in the direct line of the attack were very junior people", Nelson said.
 "So everyone is about 17 or 18 whose story is told there."